LogoPixi’VN

 let alien1 = await showImage("alien", "https://pixijs.com/assets/eggHead.png");

-This method has some cons:
+This method has some drawbacks:

-For these reasons it is recommended to handle assets in the following ways.
+For these reasons, it is recommended to handle assets in the following ways.

 Initialize the asset matrix at project start

 To do this, it is recommended to create an asynchronous function defineAssets that will be called at the start of the project.
-In this feature we will use the Assets functions (e.g. Assets.add, Assets.addBundle and Assets.init.
-You can find more information about them here) to assign an alias to each asset.
+In the defineAssets function, use Assets (e.g. Assets.add, Assets.addBundle, and Assets.init) to assign aliases to URLs.
+You can find more information about them here to assign an alias to each asset.

 import { Assets, sound } from "@drincs/pixi-vn";